 Cultural heritage could be described as a record of the genius of human beings.
 The legacy of artefacts, antiquities, sacred places as rituals, traditions and living expressions could be seen as unintelligible foot print left behind for the next generations to mark our path through this world.
 It’s unimaginable to separate a people’s cultural heritage from the people itself and their rights.
 At the present there are many complex legal cases on cultural heritage waiting to be settled.
 These cases are a judicial challenge for all stakeholders.

 This Research Guide is intended as a starting point for research in the field of Cultural Heritage.
 By compiling all the legal materials available, the Peace Palace Library complete an accessible source of information, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library's classification key words art, cultural property, looting and restitution and subject heading (keyword) Cultural Heritage are instrumental for searching through the Catalogue.
+The Library's systematic classification → Public international law and subject heading (keyword) Cultural Heritage are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
+Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 - Forrest, C.J.S., International Law and the Protection of Cultural Heritage, Abingdon, Routledge, 2010.